Injecting Hierarchy with U-Net Transformers: Discussion

 \subsection{Cornell Movie Dialogues}

 Performing well on the Cornell Movie Dialogues dataset is a difficult task, as dialogues come from movies where the surrounding context is not always clear.
 Still, we investigate how the U-Net performs relative to all other models.
 From our experiments, it is clear that both attention models (UNET and TRANSFORMER) outperform all previous baselines by a comparable margin.
-This indicates that with proper training, attention layers can extract the best representations for the task.
-We also observe that the variational models outperform the non-variational models.
-One interesting observation is that the sequence-to-sequence attention model (S2SA) performs the most poorly among all tested models.
-This is suprising, as the S2SA uses an external attention mechanism to look over input tokens and thus should have an advantage over the HRED model, which uses only a fixed-width context.
-More work is needed to investigate this difference.
+We also observe that the variational models outperform the non-variational models on the perplexity metric.
+Interestingly, the sequence-to-sequence attention model (S2SA) is outperformed by the HRED model.
+This is surprising, as the S2SA uses an external attention mechanism to look over input tokens and thus should have an advantage over the HRED model, which uses only a fixed-width context.
+The HRED does use a hierarchical pipeline.
+For Cornell Movie Dialogues, ChatEval metrics show that the U-Net Transformer is the best in mean embedding and extrema embedding similarity scores, but Transformer produces longer sequences and a minor increase in distinct scores (see Table \ref{table:chateval}).
+This indicates that Transformer outputs are slightly more varied.